sagemathinc/cocalc/notes/july2013-push.md

     - redo `recently_modified_projects` db schema table

 # Top priority

+- [ ] (1:30?) write code in hub that ensures local hubs are started up for projects that have been accessed in the last n days (again, a ttl'd new db schema field would do this).

+- [ ] (3:00?) community tab: a system-wide chatroom that all connected users can use to chat (math enabled)

 - [ ] (2:00?) project restart and hub diffsync sessions: this leads to a very BAD situation that will piss off user:
        - open a worksheet or file to edit